fluckmic/TransMem/README.md

 **TransMem**

 Library to store and retrieve transformation in time.
-For more information check out the report in the docs folder and the doxygen documentation.
+For more information check out the report in the documents folder and/or create the doxygen documentation from the source code.